lm3nitro/Projects/EDR/Wazuh/Part 2-SSH.md

 ### Summary:

 In this simulation attack, I installed OpenSSH on the target Linux host that had the Wazuh agent installed and was also running Wireshark throughout the duration of the attack.
 While the attack was running, I was able to analyze the Wireshark traffic capture and the server logs where I was able to see the failed login attempts and authentication errors.
 Being able to identify these attack patterns is crucial for understanding attack behaviors and identifying threats.
-Having the Wazuh agent also show cased the importance of having continuous traffic monitoring to help identify unauthorized access attempts promptly, and have real-time security solutions.
+Having the Wazuh agent also show cased the importance of having continuous traffic monitoring to help identify unauthorized access attempts promptly and have real-time security solutions.